 There are many ways to obtain these, but before being accepted in the country, individuals need to prove that they are financially stable, have health insurance and have basic German language proficiency.
 Visas are available for those who want to start a business in Germany, study, work, perform scientific research, perform an internship, and for family reunification.

 I would definitely recommend looking at the visa immigration site above as it lays out what is required for each of these avenues.
 There are standards like funds needed for business activities and employment contracts that must be met before a visa can be approved.

 Germany has one of the highest standards of living globally and is consistently ranked highly in terms of safety and quality of life.
-It consistently ranks among the top countries for nearly every metric and would be a fantastic place to call home.
-According to the Human Development Index, Germany is the 4th highest ranked country globally, an awe-inspiring achievement.
+It unfailingly ranks among the top countries for nearly every metric and would be a fantastic place to call home.
+According to the Human Development Index, Here is how Germany has ranked historically: